seox123/chatee/README.md

 </p>

 <p align="center">
-Upon clicking any of the dates, users will be able to get a closer look at the event descriptions of the events that they have scheduled for the respective dates.<br/>
+Upon clicking any of the dates, users will be able to get a closer look at the event descriptions of the events that they have scheduled for the respective dates.
 </p>

 ## Limitations